anima-wg/brski-cloud/anima-brski-cloud.md

 Note if the pledge is able to validate the new server using a trust anchor found in its Implicit Trust Anchor database, then it MAY accept additional 307 redirects.

 The pledge MUST never visit a location that it has already been to, in order to avoid any kind of cycle.
-If it happens that a location is repeated, then the pledge MUST fail the onboarding attempt and go back to the beginning, which includes listening to other sources of onboarding information as specified in {{BRSKI}} section 4.1 and 5.0.
+If it happens that a location is repeated, then the pledge MUST fail the bootstrapping attempt and go back to the beginning, which includes listening to other sources of bootstrapping information as specified in {{BRSKI}} section 4.1 and 5.0.
 The pledge MUST also have a limit on the number of redirects it will a follow, as the cycle detection requires that it keep track of the places it has been.
 That limit MUST be in the dozens or more redirects such that no reasonable delegation path would be affected.